 Emily (Appleton) Beebe died in March of 1911.
 J. Arthur Beebe and their daughter, Emily Beebe, continued to live at 199 Commonwealth.

-During the 1912-1913 winter season, Dr. Elisha Flagg, a physician, and his wife, Eleanor Amelia Marguerite Cecilia (Shattuck) Whitney Flagg, also lived at 199 Commonwealth.
+During the 1912-1913 winter season, J. Arthur Beebe moved to the Copley Plaza Hotel prior to a planned trip to Europe in January of 1913.
+He leased 199 Commonwealth to Dr. Elisha Flagg, a physician, and his wife, Eleanor Amelia Marguerite Cecilia (Shattuck) Whitney Flagg.
 They previously had lived at 164 Marlborough.
 They moved to 261 Marlborough for the 1913-1914 season.

-In his will, J. Arthur Beebe left 199 Commonwealth to Harvard College
+In his will, J. Arthur Beebe left the bulk of his estate, including199 Commonwealth, to Harvard College.

 On June 8, 1921, 199 Marlborough was acquired from Elisha Flagg by real estate dealer Henry C. Brookings.